Online Workshops + In-Person Workshops

 Prerequisite: none

-This is a live workshop, but it will be recorded, and a link will be made available for the registrants to view until available until Jan 1, 2024.
+This is a live workshop, but it will be recorded, and links will be made available for the registrants to view until available until September 19, 2026.

 Online Workshop Process: